 Single Sign-On (SSO) is a method of authentication (signing in to a service) that companies have adopted over the years as it centralizes the security for IT administrators.
 IT admins can use a single portal for controlling their employee's access.
 In large corporations, this is ideal because new employees that join their company often need access to multiple software services.
 But, having the new employee sign up for each service on their own can be cumbersome and time-consuming.
 SSO centralizes the process by allowing an IT admin to give access for a new employee to multiple services at once through a single sign-on profile.

 Supported SSO methods

-InVision supports SSO via two main methods:
+InVision supports SSO via SAML—including SAML with Google Cloud.